Updated: 2020-07-10 by

-For 2020 health plans, Minnesota open enrollment ended on December 23, 2019.
-However, you may still be able to purchase health insurance for this year if you qualify for a special enrollment period; see What Happens If I Missed the Enrollment Deadline for 2020?
+For 2021 health plans, Minnesota open enrollment has ended.
+However, you may still be able to purchase health insurance for this year if you qualify for a special enrollment period.
+For example, if you’ve recently lost your job or income due to the COVID-19 crisis or for any other reason, you might qualify for a 60-day special enrollment period that will allow you to sign up for a new health insurance plan.
+(See What Happens If I Missed the Enrollment Deadline for 2021?)

 Where's the Minnesota Health Care Exchange?